btbear/DEC/cmd/clef/README.md

 the signer, the signer will then provide the user with context and asks the user for permission to sign the data.
 If the users grants the signing request the signer will send the signature back to the DApp.

-This setup allows a DApp to connect to a remote DEC node and send transactions that are locally signed.
-This can help in situations when a DApp is connected to a remote node because a local DEC node is not available, not synchronised with the chain or a particular DEC node that has no built-in (or limited) account management.
+This setup allows a DApp to connect to a remote DEWH node and send transactions that are locally signed.
+This can help in situations when a DApp is connected to a remote node because a local DEWH node is not available, not synchronised with the chain or a particular DEWH node that has no built-in (or limited) account management.

 Clef can run as a daemon on the same machine, or off a usb-stick like [usb armory](https://inversepath.com/usbarmory), or a separate VM in a [QubesOS](https://www.qubes-os.org/) type os setup.